 This is the last lesson in our study!
 Thank you for joining me on this adventure.
 Though this is the final lesson, it need not be the end of studying this aspect of our Lord Jesus Christ.
-There is always more to learn, and we must always seek to grow in our knowledge of Him. “but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To Him be the glory, both now and to the day of eternity.
-Amen.”
+There is always more to learn, and we must always seek to grow in our knowledge of Him.
 (2 Peter 3:18)

 In this lesson, we are going to consider some of the incommunicable attributes of God.
 We will apply them as a sort of litmus test.
 For if Jesus is God, we would not be surprised to see and would even expect to see incommunicable attributes of God attributed to Him.
 Does the Bible show that Jesus has attributes like omnipresence, eternality, immutability, and others?
 We shall soon see.